MisterCoffey/MisterCoffey.github.io/_posts/2017-07-28-BaseballCorrelations.md

 ![Reggie](../images/Correlations/Reggie.png)

 ***(Nothing describes the relationship between home runs and strike outs better than the career of Reggie Jackson.
-His most prolific years in terms of home runs were also his most prolific in terms of strike outs.)***
+His most prolific years in terms of home runs were also his most prolific in terms of strike outs)***

 Break down the relationship between home runs and strike outs and you will see why.